 There are more than 100 different forms of nerve damage, each with its own signs and symptoms.
 Many types of nerve damage can be diagnosed by a nerve conduction velocity (NCV) test.
 This test measures how well nerve impulses are flowing through the nerves.
 If you suffered a “pinched nerve” in a car accident, for example, the NCV test may identify the problem.
 However these tests can yield normal results even in patients with significant nerve damage.

 Our law firm has the legal experience and medical resources required to achieve positive results for clients who have suffered many types of nerve damage.

 If you or a family member sustained permanent nerve damage because of another’s negligence, please contact our law firm as soon as possible to arrange a free consultation and case evaluation.
-From offices in Bridgeport, Danbury and New Haven, Connecticut, our medical malpractice and personal injury lawyers represent clients throughout the state.
+Our medical malpractice and personal injury lawyers represent clients throughout Connecticut.